 sessionExpiry to the value you

 wish.
 Some examples:

 NOTE: if you modify this value, it will only take effect the next time the user is forced to authenticate/authorize.

 server in order to make sure that all VPN users/clients will use the same

 session expiry from then on.
-NOTE: this will delete all data, but not the
+NOTE: this will delete all data, including

 $ sudo vpn-maint-reset-system